Research Grant Information 2023

 - Researcher(s) has/have demonstrated sufficient expertise/relevance

-- Realistic plan for dissemination of results (to include required presentation at WAIER Forum and likelihood of publishing findings in educational journals)
+- Realistic plan for dissemination of results (to include required presentation at the annual WAIER Research Forum following receipt of the grant, and likelihood of publishing findings in educational journals)

 - Clarity of the proposal